Study abroad in Iceland

 Stephanie D. Gingerich, DNP, RN, CPN

-Clinical Assistant Professor and Specialty Coordinator for the DNP in Health Innovation and Leadership
+Clinical Associate Professor and Specialty Coordinator for the DNP in Health Innovation and Leadership

 Judith Pechacek, DNP, RN, CENP